CEO: Dr. Ido Nevo

-PhD in Cellular and Molecular Biology from Tel-Aviv University, Israel; post-doctoral research at the Neuro-Oncology Branch, National Cancer Institute, National Institutes of Health, MD, USA.
-With over 10 years of experience in cancer research, Dr. Nevo has significant leadership and management experience.
+PhD in Cellular and Molecular Biology from Tel-Aviv University, Israel; post-doctoral research at the Neuro-Oncology Branch, National Cancer Institute, National Institute of Neurological Disorders and Stroke, National Institutes of Health, MD, USA.
+Over 10 years of experience in cancer research, Dr. Nevo has significant leadership and management experience.

 Prof. Kenneth Hensley: CTO, Co-Founder and Inventor

-Associate Professor of Pathology and Research Director for Pathology, University of Toledo, OH, USA; PhD Chemist with more than two decades of experience in applied neuroscience research and development.
+Professor of Biochemistry, Molecular and Cell Science, Arkansas College of Osteopathic Medicine, AR, USA; PhD Chemist with more than two decades of experience in applied neuroscience research and development.

 Dr. Rafi Gidron: Chairman, Co-Founder

 Founder and Chairman of Israel Brain Technologies.
-Serial entrepreneur, responsible for founding and managing technology companies in various disciplines, including Chromatis as the largest exit of an Israeli company.
+Serial entrepreneur, responsible for founding and managing technology companies in various disciplines, including Chromatis.
 Served as Associate Director of the National Science Foundation Center at Columbia University.